mattneub/RubyFrontier/README.md

 RubyFrontier is *not* a GUI tool.
 It is *not* for naive users.
 It is a programming tool for power users, and it has a learning curve: extremely full documentation and a couple of sample demonstration sites are included, but you have to learn to do things the RubyFrontier way.
 Knowing Frontier, though not required, will help (RubyFrontier was written specifically to allow me to migrate my Web sites out of Frontier without much alteration); there are some differences, but they will be readily grasped by any former Frontier user, and I believe RubyFrontier actually does a number of things better than Frontier did.

-I moved RubyFrontier from Sourceforge to GitHub, about the beginning of October 2011, in part because Sourceforge is horrible and getting worse by the day whereas GitHub is cool, but also because I wanted open source to mean open source.
 The chief purpose of RubyFrontier is as a tool for *me*, and for me, it works.
 If you don't agree, you don't have to use it.
 If you have a positive contribution to make, feel free to [report][], suggest, or fork and we can go from there.

 HISTORY